iamjaeeuncho/iamjaeeuncho/README.md

 <div align="center">
-  <h3>Hey there, I'm Jen! 👋</h3>
+  <h3>Hey there, I'm Jaeeun Cho! 👋</h3>
 </div>
 <br>

 <div>
-  I'm a highly motivated Frontend Developer with a strong foundation in backend development.
-My journey into development began with a deep curiosity for how things work under the hood, leading me to explore both frontend and backend technologies.
+  I’m Jen, a Software Developer who thrives on growth and challenges.
+  I have worked on various full-stack projects using Java and JavaScript, honing my problem-solving skills along the way.
+I have a strong passion for frontend development and enjoy building intuitive UIs and user-friendly web applications using frameworks like React and Vue.
+I am committed to continuous learning and strive to create better user experiences through thoughtful and efficient development.
 </div>
 <br>

 <div>
-  <p>🚀 Key Strength</p>
+  <p>🚀 Key Strengths</p>
   <ul>
     <li>
-      Passionate about learning: I embrace new challenges and actively seek opportunities to expand my skill set.
+      Self-driven: Continuously seeking new knowledge and skills in web development through self-study and hands-on projects.
     </li>
     <li>
-      Team Player & Communicator: I believe the best solutions come from open discussions and shared knowledge.
+      Team Player: Enjoy brainstorming ideas through interactive discussions and collaborating with others to achieve common goals.
     </li>
     <li>
-      Fast learner & problem solver: I quickly adapt to new technologies and thrive in fast-paced environments.
+      Problem solver: Quickly adapts to new technologies and effectively applies them in real-world applications.
     </li>
   </ul>
 </div>